diagrams/diagrams-svg/README.md

 [haskell]: http://www.haskell.org/haskellwiki/Haskell

 _diagrams-svg_ is a work in progress, and some features are not implemented yet.
-However, it is functional enough that [hs-logo] uses it as the backend to do some pretty cool stuff.
+However, it is functional enough that [hs-logo] uses it.
 Check out the [issues page][issues] to get an idea of the features that are missing.

 [issues]: https://github.com/deepakjois/diagrams-svg/issues
 [hs-logo]: http://github.com/deepakjois/hs-logo